Skip to main content

 Your Overall Health

-However, if you have a pre-existing condition or are genetically likely to not live into your 80s or 90s, you might want to reconsider.
+However, if you have a pre-existing condition or are genetically likely not to live into your 80s or 90s, you might want to reconsider.
 Remember that your annuity payments aren’t typically able to be left to a surviving partner or children.
 That makes them a bad bet if, for example, men in your family don’t typically live past 70.

 The Rich Need Not Apply…